I need help with...

 Example Glassdoor Profile

 Gen Z in particular is interested in the flexibility of a freelance (or gig-focused) lifestyle, and many of them don’t want to feel tied down by the stringent requirements of a traditional 9-5 full of meetings and overbearing bosses.
-Fluidity, flexibility, and an individual management style are all requirements for recruiting this generation.
+Fluidity, flexibility, and an individual management style are all requirements for recruiting Gen Z.

 Glassdoor Data